fedesemeraro/SlicerTomoSAM/README.md

 - Download [TomoSAM](https://github.com/fsemerar/SlicerTomoSAM/archive/refs/heads/main.zip) and unzip it
 - Download [Slicer](https://download.slicer.org/) and install it
 - Within Slicer, open `Applications Settings`&rarr;`Modules`
-- Drag and drop the SlicerTomoSAM/TomoSAM folder inside `Additional module paths` and then click ok to restart
+- Drag and drop the SlicerTomoSAM/TomoSAM folder inside `Additional module paths` and click ok to restart
 - The extension will appear in the Modules dropdown list, under `Segmentation`&rarr;`TomoSAM`